 Increasingly, individual donors are choosing to contribute to donor-advised funds because they can advise how funds are invested and distributed, yet they can avoid the administrative requirements and operating costs involved with managing a separate private foundation.
 According to the National Philanthropic Trust, in 2016 at least $85 billion was held in DAFs and $16 billion in grants were made to nonprofits.

 Unlike private foundations, donor-advised funds do not have minimum payout requirements, but lawmakers are considering making similar payout rules for them.
 Also, these funds can be relatively anonymous because they are not required to disclose as much information about their charitable giving.

-Thus, finding detailed, public information about a donor-advised fund's grantmaking activities can be challenging for grantseekers and researchers.
-The IRS requires sponsoring organizations to report the following as part of their annual (990) tax filing:
+This means that finding detailed, public information about a donor-advised fund's grantmaking activities can be challenging for grantseekers and researchers.

 The Council on Foundations' Community Foundation Locator can help you find community foundations in your area.

 Foundation Directory Online, our searchable database of grantmakers, also can help you find sponsoring organizations.
-You might start with a Grantmaker Type search for "community foundation", or a Keyword search for "donor advised fund".
+Try a Grantmaker Type search for "public charity."
 You can subscribe online, or use it for free at our libraries and Funding Information Network partners.

 Aside from community foundations most DAF managers don't offer any easy way for a nonprofit to introduce itself to a DAF or its customers.
 Some good ideas are to:

 - Make it clear on your donations page that you accept donations from DAFs.